joma74/acc-natours/docs/TestcafeScreenshot.md

 ## Explain Testcafe Under-The-Hood

-Another point about my understanding of testcafe is that - as one might presume falsely by now speaking at length about Chrome's CDP or FF's Marionette - testcafe is not just yet another wrapper over those.
+Another point about my understanding of testcafe is that - as one might presume falsely by now speaking at length about Chrome's CDP 1.3(as of writing) or FF's Marionette ?.?(latest, do not know) - testcafe is not just yet another wrapper over those.

 Many of the other testcafe commands are routed via a JS proxy(hammerhead) directly into/onto the browser instance running the application under test.
 In the whole documentation of testcafe this point is never mentioned and AFAIK is very unique.